-The Stanislaus River empties into the San Joaquin from the east along with the Merced and Tuolumne rivers.
+The Stanislaus River empties into the San Joaquin River from the east along with the Merced and Tuolumne rivers.
 Although some agricultural drainage flows into these rivers in their lower reaches, the water quality is relatively good in each of the three tributaries.

 In 1966, construction began on New Melones Dam on the Stanislaus River.
 The objective of the dam was to help with irrigation, flood control and power production.